Configuring a gMSA Account for Applications Manager's SQL Server Database

 Alert

-Note: This prerequisites are mandatory for MS SQL monitors as well, if you are going to use gMSA account for monitoring.
+Note: These prerequisites are mandatory if you plan to use a gMSA account for Microsoft SQL Server monitoring, if you are going to use a gMSA account for monitoring.

 New Installation (Windows)